UPPMAX/uppmax_intro_day_1/docs/sessions/login_remote_desktop.md

 It is a remote environment, as we need to log in to a cluster remotely, i.e. we do not plug in our keyboard and monitor to a node.

-There are two ways to access the remote remote desktop environment of Rackham:
+There are two ways to access the remote remote desktop environment of Pelle:

 - use a website
 - use a program

-In this session, we will at least access the Rackham remote desktop environment using a website, as this is easier to do.
+In this session, we will at least access the Pelle remote desktop environment using a website, as this is easier to do.

 ## Exercises